Diego097-png/POE-Assignment/README.md

 Over the course of doing this assignment I had to make a few major changes such as but not limited to:

-Reducing the number of Java files from 5
+Reducing the number of Java files from 5 to 3 (Removing Validation logic and Registration logic from their own files and moving thme over)

 Changing the order of outputs in Login